-- " Existing school impact fees are insufficient to construct new school facilities - Senate Bill 50 limits the amount of impact fees jurisdictions can collect - " Additional school funding would need to be generated through incentives or bond measures
+- Existing school impact fees are insufficient to construct new school $\rangle\rangle$ facilities - Senate Bill 50 limits the amount of impact fees jurisdictions can $\rangle\rangle$ collect - Additional school funding would need to be generated through $\rangle\rangle$ incentives or bond measures

-New School Funding - GPAC Recommendation
+New School Funding - Recommendation

-- 1. Grant additional density, more flexible setbacks and building heights, and/or reduced parking requirements for projects that voluntarily provide additional school funding. - 2.
-Require the preparation of a Specific Plan that includes adequate voluntary developer funding as a pre-condition for development in new development areas.
-This would ensure that the City and other public agencies could collect needed funds even if it exceeds what is already exacted.
+- Grant additional density, more flexible setbacks and building heights, and/or reduced parking 1. requirements for projects that voluntarily provide additional school funding. - Require the preparation of a Specific Plan, Financing Plan, Development Agreement or other similar 2. document as a pre-condition for annexation or redesignation of land for new urban use.
+The plan shall identify means to ensure adequate funding to support construction of all needed public facilities, including water, sewer, storm drainage, roads, sidewalks, parks, and public schools.